johannesgiorgis/udacity-notes/aind/computer_vision.md

 #### Filters Revisited
-- In addition to taking advantage of color informaion and moving pixels around, we also have knowledge about patterns of intensity in an image.
+- In addition to taking advantage of color information and moving pixels around, we also have knowledge about patterns of intensity in an image.
 We can use this knowledge to detect other areas of visual traits of interest
 - Edges occur when an image changes from a very dark to light area
 - These edges often define object boundaries which help us distinguish and eventually identity these objects
 - Edge detection filters also known as High-pass Filters.
 They detect big changes in intensity or color in an image and produce an output that shows these edges
-- Low-pass Filters used to preprocess an image by reducing noise or unwanted traits in an image
+- Low-pass Filters used to pre-process an image by reducing noise or unwanted traits in an image

 #### Frequency in Images